mirfan899/sppas/Packager/doc/02_annotations/25_phonetization.md

         THEATER'S       [THEATER'S]     T i: @ 4 3:r z

 The first column indicates the word, followed by the variant number (except for the first one).
-The second column indicated the word between brackets.
+The second column indicates the word between brackets; however brackets can also be empty.
 The last columns are the succession of phones, separated by a whitespace.